volta-cli/rfcs/text/0000-informational-commands.md

 ## Why `list`?
 [why-list]: #why-list

 Potential options include `list`, `ls`, `tools`, `toolchain`, `info`, `current`, or simply bare names like `node`, `yarn`, or `<package>` or `<tool>`.
-However, `list` is the most flexible in terms of allowing variants to let the user describe *parts* of their toolchain as desired.
+However, `list` is the most flexible, supplying variants to let the user describe *parts* of their toolchain as desired.
 It is also is a very common name for this operation in other tools (see the survey below).
 Additionally, choosing `list` as the primary name of the command does not preclude adding aliases for common operations later.

 ## Prior art
 [prior-art]: #prior-art

 A brief survey of the broader developer ecosystem indicates that `list` is by far the most common (sub)command used in CLI tools for listing installed versions of tools.
-The only major exception is `nodenv`, which (reasonably) seems to treat the "list" action as implicit in the user's intention, given that nodenv serves *only* to manage specific versions of Node. `nvm` uses `ls` and `ls-remote`, which are standard Unix shortenings of "list."
+The only major exception is `nodenv`, which (reasonably) seems to treat the "list" action as implicit in the user's intention.
+However, this is clearer for nodenv because it *only* manages specific versions of Node. `nvm` uses `ls` and `ls-remote`, which are standard Unix shortenings of "list."

 Survey details: